phalcon/documentation/docs/application-cli.md

     Each task file and class **must** be suffixed with `Task`.
 The default task (if no parameters have been passed) is `MainTask`, and the default method to be executed inside a task is `main`

 ## Bootstrap
 As seen above, the entry point of our CLI application is the `cli.php`.
-In that script, we need to bootstrap our application with relevant services, directives, etc. This is similar to the all familiar `index.php` that we use for MVC applications.
+In that script, we need to bootstrap our application with relevant services, directives, etc. This is similar to the all-familiar `index.php` that we use for MVC applications.

 ```php
 <?php